 If you plan on tasting your way around Southern California, there are plenty of places to visit.
 Spago in Beverly Hills, owned by the popular Wolfgang Puck, features gourmet fare like pan-roasted duck and veal schnitzel with a very extensive wine list.

 Phillipe the Original in Los Angeles serves the most popular melt-in-your-mouth French Dip sandwich – an integral part of the SoCal restaurant scene since 1908.

-If you’re looking for wineries in Southern California, you won’t be disappointed.
-While NorCal’s Napa Valley is arguably the most popular in the California wine world, SoCal has its fair share of unique vineyards, from Santa Barbara to San Diego.
+You won’t be disappointed if you’re looking for wineries in Southern California.
+While NorCal’s Napa Valley is arguably the most popular (it’s certainly the most famous) in the California wine world, SoCal has its fair share of unique vineyards from Santa Barbara to San Diego.

 4. NorCal is tech, SoCal is TV

 The economy also comes into play when discussing the differences between North California vs Southern California.
 Southern California is generally known for its entertainment and media.

 If you’re looking for a more star-studded experience that includes dining next to celebs, breaking into a TV writer’s room, or attending casting calls, this region is your best bet.